ITSanchez/ITSanchez/README.md

 I enjoy building useful tools and sharing them with the community.

-Most of my public repositories contain finished tools and applications rather than development frameworks.
+Most of my public repositories contain finished applications, utilities, documentation, and resources rather than development frameworks.

 ---